MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-assets-library.md

     >   - **PowerPoint**: .potx.
 [Learn how to save a PowerPoint file in this format](https://support.microsoft.com/office/ee4429ad-2a74-4100-82f7-50f8169c8aca).
     > - Users need at least read permissions on the root site for your organization for the organization assets library to appear in the desktop apps.

+   Organization fonts are supported on PowerPoint for the web.
+[Learn more about support for your organization fonts here](/SharePoint/supporting-custom-org-fonts-in-ppt-web?branch=pr-en-us-4285).

 ## Use Microsoft PowerShell to specify a library as an organization assets library

 1. Select an existing site or create a new site for the organization assets.
 This can be any type of site, such as a communication site, a team site that's connected to a Microsoft 365 Group, or a modern team site that isn't connected to a Microsoft 365 Group.